 Angell has both a CT and magnetic resonance imaging (MRI) unit designed specifically for animals.
 This specialized equipment delivers high-quality images, allowing our doctors to detect smaller and more subtle lesions to enable intervention at earlier stages in the disease process.
 This is highly useful in the evaluation of neurologic conditions, soft tissue masses, bone disorders, and ligament and tendon injuries.

 The highly trained veterinarians who comprise our Emergency and Critical Care service - the 24/7 pulse of the Angell care network - treat pets suffering from life-threatening trauma and disease.
-Doctors board-certified in Emergency/Critical Care Medicine staff the Angell E/CC six days a week, with trained residents in the E/CC past midnight seven days a week.
+Senior emergency and critical care staff doctors staff the ICU seven days a week with trained residents in the ICU past midnight seven days a week)